jchitpin/thinkdeck/README.md

 Insert pictures here (TBD).

-## Design comprises compared to the original Penkesu
+## Design compromises compared to the original Penkesu

-1. Several millimetres longer in all dimensions compared to the original Penkesu.
+1. Several millimetres longer in all dimensions.
 2. Display is relatively small because most electronics are enclosed in the top chassis.
-3. No 3.5mm headphone jack.
-Bluetooth audio required unless connected to a monitor via HDMI.
-4. No trackpoint. :(
-5. Kickstand required to prevent the device from tipping onto the screen at a normal viewing angle.
+3. Kickstand required to prevent the device from tipping onto the screen at a normal viewing angle.

 # Materials